All smiles as Laugher wins Commonwealth diving title

-Gold Coast, Australia, April 11, 2018 (AFP) - - England's Jack Laugher gave a dominant performance to retain his Commonwealth Games one-metre springboard title on the Gold Coast on Wednesday.
+Gold Coast (Australia) (AFP) - England's Jack Laugher gave a dominant performance to retain his Commonwealth Games one-metre springboard title on the Gold Coast on Wednesday.

 Elsewhere, Olympic silver medallists Pandelela Rinong and Cheong Jun Hoong led Malaysia to three medals on the opening day of the diving with victory in the 10-metre synchro.